wanghaisheng/responsive-landing-page-starter/content/blog/en/happy-holidays-from-vonage.md

 ---
-title: Happy Holidays From Vonage
+title: Happy Holidays From the Dev Rel Team at Vonage
 description: "We wish you all a very happy holiday season!
 Join us as we take a look at some of our exciting content from 2021. "
 thumbnail: /content/blog/happy-holidays-from-vonage/happy-holidays.png